following jesus in the foothills

 Pastoral Council

-Below are the approved minutes of the Pastoral Council:
+Below are recent approved minutes of the Pastoral Council:

 EM/Greeter/Lector Schedule